Adaptive Incremental Mixture Markov chain Monte Carlo: Simulation details

-where $\Law(\,\cdot\,|\,X_{1:n})$ is the kernel density estimation of the Markov chain (obtained using the routine \texttt{ksdensity} provided in Matlab in the default setting).
+where $\Law(\,\cdot\,|\,X_{1:n})$ is the kernel density estimation of the stochastic process (obtained using the routine \texttt{ksdensity} provided in Matlab in the default setting).
 We stress that using approximated values for $\KL$ are not an issue here as we are first and foremost interested in comparing different samplers, with lower KL being the better.

 \item The jumping distance measures how fast the sampler explores the state space, see \cite{pasarica2010adaptively}.
-For a Markov chain $\{X_k,\,k\leq n\}$ it is estimated by:
+For a stochastic process $\{X_k,\,k\leq n\}$ it is estimated by:

 and the larger the squared distance the better.